-The significance of the spiral is prevalent throughout history and nature: found in galaxies, shell and leaf patterns.
-It is used by artists, mathematicians and architects, and said to symbolize union...
+The significance of the spiral is prevalent throughout nature.
+The shape occurs in galaxies, hurricanes and leaf patterns.
+It is used by artists, mathematicians, and architects, and said to symbolize union...

 SPIRAL PACIFIC IS A FEDERAL NON-PROFIT 501(c)3 ALLIANCE DEDICATED TO GLOBAL MARINE CONSERVATION AND FINDING SOLUTIONS TO THE DEGRADATION OF THESE ESSENTIAL ECOSYSTEMS

 TOKYO (Reuters) - Nearly a decade after the Fukushima nuclear disaster, Japan’s government has decided to release over one million tonnes of contaminated water into the sea, media reports said on Friday, with a formal announcement expected to be made later this month.

 Spiral Pacific is a team of scientists, educators, and film professionals working together to foster conservation of many threatened Pacific Ocean ecosystems.
 We are an independent transmedia non-profit corporation generating content that lives across multiple formats: print, television, and video.
 Our mission is to explore the intertwined ecosystems around this vast ocean basin and research several human-caused stressors that contribute to the downward spiral we are facing including overfishing, ocean acidification, the introduction of invasive species, and the marine debris issue.
 In our research, we highlight solutions enacted by the local communities around the Pacific Rim to address the decline in the overall health of the marine environment thus providing a roadmap as to how these solutions can be stepped up globally.